UPG-RP/esx_documents/README.md

 </div>

+## About this fork
+This fork of ESX_Documents aims to refactor and redesign the whole project and make the code readable and functional.

 ## Introduction
 Introducing Documents, a great roleplaying addition script for fivem servers using the esx framework. <b>This script provides creation, signing, copying and displaying of documents to enrich players' roleplaying experience</b>.
 Basically you have two type of documents:
 * Public documents

   * Affirmation form
   * Witness testimony
   * Vehicle convey statement